stormchaserroleplaying/stormchaserRPG/Adventuring/Movement/Speed/index.md

 Every character and monster has a speed, which is the distance in feet that the character or monster can walk in 1 round.
 This number assumes short bursts of energetic movement in the midst of a life-threatening situation.
 The following rules determine how far a character or monster can move in a minute, an hour, or a day.

 ## Travel Pace
 While traveling, a group of adventurers can move at a normal, fast, or slow pace, as shown on the Travel Pace table.
 The table states how far the party can move in a period of time and whether the pace has any effect.
-A fast pace makes characters less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully (see the "Activity While Traveling" section later in this chapter for more information).
+A fast pace makes characters less perceptive, while a slow pace makes it possible to sneak around and to search an area more carefully (see [Activity While Traveling](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/Movement/ActivityWhileTravelling/) for more information).

 **Forced March.** The Travel Pace table assumes that characters travel for 8 hours in day.
 They can push on beyond that limit, at the risk of exhaustion.